henrikbeck95/example_mdbook/README.md

 - The clean command is used to delete the generated book and any other build artifacts.
     > $ `mdbook clean`

+### Publishing

+Once the following requirements are attempted, then the generated contents are going to be available at [Example mdBook hosted on GitHub Pages](https://henrikbeck95.github.io/example_mdbook/dist/).

+- Requirements
+    1. [x] Documentation is built.
+    1. [x] Repository is commited and pushed to branch `main`.